Congruence is the Clarity

 WHAT GIVES CLARITY CAN BE NAMED

-Clarity doesn't come from more data.
-It comes from something most people can't name.
-Think about the last big decision you made outside of work — a school for your child, a house, a career move.
-You didn't decide from a single fact.
-You gathered, asked around, read, felt, waited.
-And at some point — not dramatically, but quietly — enough things pointed the same direction.
+Clarity doesn't necessarily come from more data.
+It comes from something most people can't quite name.
+Think about the last big decision you made outside of work — a school for your child, a house, or a career move.
+You didn't decide from a single fact but you gathered, asked around, read, felt, waited.
+At some point, enough things pointed the same direction.
 Your research, a friend's opinion, your gut, the way something just felt right.
 That moment of alignment is what moved you from thinking to deciding.
 There's a word for it: congruence.
-The state where multiple independent signals converge — and in that convergence, clarity arrives.
+The state where multiple independent signals converge.
+In that convergence, clarity arrives.

 We don't act on one signal.
 We act when enough of them point the same way.